-Our Kids Nutrition and Health Study (KNHS), which is focused on children 4–12 years old, published three new scientific papers in 2016 ranging from screen-based sedentary behavior to skipping lunch to snacking.
+Our Kids Nutrition and Health Study (KNHS), which is focused on children 4–12 years old, published three new scientific papers ranging from screen-based sedentary behavior to skipping lunch to snacking.
 Both FITS and KNHS are yielding important insights into children’s eating patterns and helping to define and improve our product formulations, consumer communications, educational programs and services, and partnerships.

 Nestlé has the world’s largest private food and nutrition research and development network in the industry— rapidly innovating conventional and medical foods, beverages, and services to meet nutrition, health, and wellness needs.
 We have 39 Research and Development Centers and Product Technology Centers around the world focused on developing innovative technologies and manufacturing processes that are the basis of new product development.
 Our 10 R&D centers across the United States are helping Nestlé respond to the growing diversity and nuances of food preferences, guiding our progress toward delivering better nutrition for current and future generations.